Kaiki2024/DataProject_SQL_Enrique/README.md

 SELECT CONCAT("first_name",' ',"last_name") AS "Nombre_Actores",
 		"title" AS "Película"
 FROM actor AS a
-FULL JOIN film_actor AS fa
+RIGHT JOIN film_actor AS fa
 ON a."actor_id" = fa."actor_id"
 RIGHT JOIN film AS f
 ON fa."film_id" = f."film_id";